Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 ### Street

-A specific `street` value is required to get a specific response.
+To receive a specific `streetMatch` response, pass the specific `street` value from the table below.

 | Street | Value | Descrption |
 | ----- | ---- | ------------|